bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/pattern-addition-flowchart.png" caption="Ubuntu's design team mapped out the decision process they use to manage updates and additions to patterns in their Vanilla frontend framework." %}

+The three types of change that can happen to patterns in a design system is modification, addition, and removal.

-#### Changing patterns
+#### Modifying patterns
-UI patterns can and should be changed for a number of reasons: bug fixes, subtle or major visual design tweaks, performance improvements, better accessibility, code refactoring, updating UX best practice, and so on.
+UI patterns can and should be modified for a number of reasons: bug fixes, subtle or major visual design tweaks, performance improvements, better accessibility, code refactoring, updating UX best practice, and so on.

 The design system maintainers needs to understand why and when to tweak patterns, how to go about making those changes, and how to roll those improvements out into individual applications.